 Purdue University College of Pharmacy invites applications for an academic year tenure-track position at the assistant professor level (1-2 positions available).
-The successful candidate(s) is/are expected to demonstrate experience or outstanding potential in their ability to both lead and collaborate on interdisciplinary research teams conducting health services, outcomes, or policy research broadly related to precision pharmacotherapy, in alignment with the College’s strategic plan.
-Precision medicine can be thought of as the tailoring of medical treatment to the individual characteristics of each patient.
+The successful candidate(s) is/are expected to demonstrate experience or outstanding potential in their ability to both lead and collaborate on interdisciplinary research teams conducting health services, outcomes, or policy research broadly related to the tailoring of medical treatment to the individual characteristics of each patient.
 Pertinent experience may include, but is not necessarily limited to, experience and/or expertise in health services/outcomes research, policy, practice-based research, medication safety, medication adherence, pharmacoeconomics, and/or pharmacoepidemiology.

 The candidate(s) will also be expected to actively contribute to the Doctor of Pharmacy (PharmD) teaching program, the training of postdoctoral residents and fellows, and the department’s MS/PhD graduate program, particularly in the health services, outcomes, and policy track.